-- B. The evaluator shall demonstrate continued competency related to sex offenders based on; clinical experience, supervision, administration, research, training, teaching, consultation, and/or policy development; - C. The evaluator may re-apply for listing as a Full Operating Level Adult Treatment Provider and Evaluator,
+- Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicants ability to practice as an SOMB listed provider; - B. The evaluator shall demonstrate continued competency related to sex offenders based on; clinical experience, supervision, administration, research, training, teaching, consultation, and/or policy development. - C. The evaluator may re-apply for listing as a Full Operating Level Adult Treatment Provider and Evaluator.

-The evaluator may discontinue their listing as a Full Operating Level Adult Treatment Provider and be placed on the Provider List as an evaluator only;

-D. Every three (3) years the evaluator shall complete a SOMB provided booster training related to the Standards and Guidelines, and complete and additional forty (40) hours of training in order to maintain proficiency in the field of sex offense-specific treatment and evaluation and to remain current on any developments in the assessment, treatment, and monitoring of sex offenders;

-If the applicant is reapplying to be an evaluator for adults and juveniles the training needs to reflect both populations.
-Please see the list of training categories at the end of this section.

-- E. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The evaluator shall submit to a current background investigation (Section 16-11.7-106 (2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-The references shall relate to the work the applicant is currently providing; - G. The evaluator shall report any practice that is in conflict with the Standards and Guidelines; - H. The evaluator shall demonstrate continued compliance with the Standards and Guidelines, particularly 2.000; and

-I. The evaluator shall comply with all other requirements outlined in the SOMB Administrative Policies.

-Providers listed under section 4.600 shall provide the following notifications to SOMB as applicable:
+- The evaluator may discontinue their listing as a Full Operating Level Adult Treatment Provider and be placed on the Provider List as an evaluator only. - D. Every three (3) years the provider shall complete forty (40) hours of training which includes the SOMB Introductory training to the Standards or the SOMB Standards Booster training in order to maintain proficiency in the field of sex offense specific treatment and evaluation and to remain current on any developments in the assessment, treatment, and monitoring of adults who have committed sexual offenses. - If the applicant is reapplying to be an evaluator for adult and juvenile, the training needs to reflect both populations.
+Please see the list of training categories. - E. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The evaluator shall submit to a current third-party background investigation (Section 16-11.7-106 (2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing; - G. The evaluator shall report any practice that is in conflict with the Standards; - H. The evaluator shall demonstrate continued compliance with the Standards, particularly 2.000; - I. The evaluator shall comply with all other requirements outlined in the SOMB Administrative Policies. - 4.620 Required notifications to SOMB: Providers listed under section 4.600 shall provide the following notifications to SOMB as applicable: